 Account takeovers fraud (ATOs) is often the result of credential stuffing attacks, especially when the victimized user isn’t practicing good password hygiene.
 In other words, a user whose information is breached on a non-sensitive website is at a much higher risk of having a more important account breached if they use the same passwords across accounts and don’t change them regularly.

 This is because the credential stuffing attacks are looking for this kind of password insecurity specifically, often attempting to use the same login credentials on a number of different sites.
 The same bot software may then automatically scrape the compromised accounts of their sensitive payment data, or make unauthorized transactions.

 SEON’s behavioral analysis and machine learning algorithms can help you keep your domain safe from fraudsters with stolen login information.
 Come see how.

-How Credential Stuffing Works
+How Do Credential Stuffing Attacks Work?

 In a sense, credential stuffing doesn’t usually “work”.
 Fraudsters attempting to execute a credential stuffing bot attack will be expecting the vast majority of their pilfered data to be useless, not resulting in anything more than a message along the lines of:

 Invalid username and password combination.